michaeldavitt/COMP30820-Asteroids/README.md

 # COMP30820 - Asteroids

+## Running the program
+- Clone the repository using git clone git@github.com:michaeldavitt/COMP30820-Asteroids.git, or download the zip folder directly and unzip it
+- Assuming you are using the Eclipse IDE, select file -> import -> general -> Existing Projects into Workspace
+- You will be prompted to specify a root directory.
+Set this root directory to the project's root directory
+- You should be able to run the program by going into src -> Main.java and clicking run.

 ## Introduction:
 A version of the classic arcade game "Asteroids" built in Java.
 Part of the module COMP30820 - Java Programming.